MolSSI-Education/python-package-best-practices/_episodes/07-rewrite.md

 Adding the name of a branch here will make it a "protected branch" and the rules you choose in the section below will protect the branch (under the heading "protect matching branches").
 For example, you may want to choose to protect the `main` branch so that pull requests and reviews are required to change the branch.
 This way, your collaborators will not be able to push to the main branch, and must submit a `pull request` more on this later in order for their changes to be incorporated.
-You can read more about [branch protection](https://help.github.com/en/enterprise/2.18/admin/developer-workflow/).
+You can read more about branch protection [here][branch protection].

 ### Pull Requests - Branch and Pull Request (PR)
 Protecting your main branch will require contributors to submit their changes through a process called a Pull Request.